 - Peggy Ranson

-JOHN W. CAMPBELL AWARD FOR BEST NEW WRITER (Not a Hugo)
+JOHN W. CAMPBELL AWARD (not a Hugo)

 - David Feintuch